wp-plugins/customer-area/readme.txt

 13. The rest of the settings screen when the notifications add-on is enabled.

 == Frequently Asked Questions ==

+= Where is the documentation / where to get support / where to see a demo ? =

+You have all the information on the [plugin website](http://customer-area.marvinlabs.com)

 = How can I forbid direct download of user files? =